Integrating Snips with Home Assistant

 Check the Philips Hue Getting Started Guide for help obtaining the IP address of your Hue bridge.

-The Snips Voice Platform is equally straightforward to set up, using a single line of code:
+The Snips Voice Platform is equally straightforward to set up:

 Bridging Snips and Home Assistant